Specialties

 - Limb Ulceration

-- Compare and contrast the signs and symptoms of venous and arterial leg ulcers (CR3)
+- Compare and contrast the presentation of venous and arterial leg ulcers (CR3)

 - Describe the pathogenesis of ischaemic, venous and diabetic ulcers (CR3)